-The practice's website, information leaflet and answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+The practice's answerphone provided telephone numbers for patients needing emergency dental treatment during the working day and when the practice was not open.
+Patients were directed to the appropriate out of hours service.

 Patients who needed an urgent appointment were offered one in a timely manner.
 When the practice was unable to offer an urgent appointment, they worked with partner organisations to support urgent access for patients.
 Patients with the most urgent needs had their care and treatment prioritised.